iskarwaluyo/dpsir_autocorrelation_oaxaca_forest/README.md

-# Spatial analysis of forest socio-ecological systemin Oaxaca, Mexico based on the DPSIRframework
+# Spatial analysis of forest socio-ecological system in Oaxaca, Mexico based on the DPSIRframework

 ## About